 Wine Grape Harvest

 There’s something magical about Oregon vineyards during harvest season.
 As the leaves turn golden and winegrowers pluck grapes by the cluster, an excitement runs through wineries.
-While most annual events are taking the year off (sorry, grapestompers), there are still plenty of ways to relish in Oregon’s wine grape harvest.
+Check with your favorite local wineries for harvest-season events.

-Right now it’s best to stay close to home — so pick a winery local to your community.
-Wear a face covering and book an appointment before visiting, or just order the wine online.
-Check in with the business to inquire about virtual tasting events; some wineries like Ponzi host guided virtual group tastings.
+If you’d rather not visit in person, check in your favorite Oregon winery to inquire about virtual tasting events; some wineries like Ponzi host guided virtual group tastings.
 For cozy at-home ideas, find harvest recipes from Willamette Valley wineries and consider joining a wine club as many offer free delivery and October introduces fall releases.

 Cider cake is very good, to be baked in small loaves.
 One pound and a half of flour, half a pound of sugar, quarter of a pound of butter, half a pint of cider, one teaspoonful of pearlash; spice to your taste.
 Bake till it turns easily in the pans.
 I should think about half an hour.